rosiegrant/Answers-Analytics-Simulator/README.md

 # Answers-Analytics-Simulator

-Answers Analytics Simulator suns a selenium test that automatically conducts a search on the Healthcare Answers demo site (https://synergic-health.yextdemos.com/), and clicks an FAQ.
+Answers Analytics Simulator uses selenium to automatically conduct a search on the Healthcare Answers demo site (https://synergic-health.yextdemos.com/), and expand an FAQ.
 It can be extended to other demo sites and to perform other queries.

 ## Requirements
 Download [npm](https://www.npmjs.com/get-npm) if you don't already have it.